JayKowski/weather-app/README.md

 ## Live Link

-Check out the live link of the page at [Kowski's Eats](https://rawcdn.githack.com/JayKowski/restaurant-page/edf064e3a0a99042c73e2be8154214bc8df7b5c7/dist/index.html)
+Check out the live link of the page at [weather-app](https://raw.githack.com/JayKowski/weather-app/feature-branch/dist/index.html)

 ## Technologies Used